FbartoliSyg/SwapOnerModule_temp/README.md

 Contract 1: SwapOwnerModule.sol

 ## Transparency & Limitation of Power
-Module is only able to swap the keys (not to add nor execute any other transaction)
+Module is only able to swap the keys (not tov add nor execute any other transaction)

 Customer(s) is/are notified about any recovery step